johnwcowan/r7rs-work/RestartsCowan.md

 be the value of some variable or part of some data structure.

 ### Procedures

+`(make-restarter-tag)`

+Returns a unique object suitable for use as a restarter tag.

 `(make-restarter `*tag description invoker*`)` -> *restarter*